LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 - Create our simple DB structure for roles/permissions
 - Create first API endpoints and PHPUnit Tests for registration
 - Simulate API endpoints for logged-in users and write tests to check permissions
-- Alternative: look at spatie/laravel-permission package
+- Alternative: look at the spatie/laravel-permission package

 As a result of this lesson, we will launch the automated tests and see this result: